 Stephen Ward of Premier Pension Solutions SL and Premier Pension Transfers Ltd – he handled the transfer administration from the original (ceding) pension providers.
 He was, apparently, paid £300 per Capita Oak transfer – and would have known that he was condemning each member to certain loss of his or her pension.

-James Hadley of Nationwide Benefit Consultants, The Pension Reporter, Victory Asset Management and Tourbillon, was clearly the “controlling mind” behind Capita Oak.
+XXXX XXXX of Nationwide Benefit Consultants, The Pension Reporter, Victory Asset Management and Tourbillon, was clearly the “controlling mind” behind Capita Oak.
 He also ran the Thurlstone loan scheme which paid 5% in cash to the Capita Oak victims as a “bonus” or “thank you”.
 HMRC is now taxing these payments at 55% as they qualify as unauthorised payments.
-James Hadley then went on to launch the successful Trafalgar Multi Asset Fund scam which saw over 400 victims lose their pensions to high-risk toxic loans to Dolphin Trust in an STM Fidecs Gibraltar QROPS.
-Hadley – as with most pension scammers – subsequently ignores the plight of the victims when the schemes eventually and inevitably collapse.
-Hadley is under investigation by the Serious Fraud Office and was also responsible for the Westminster pension scam.
+XXXX XXXX then went on to launch the successful Trafalgar Multi Asset Fund scam which saw over 400 victims lose their pensions to high-risk toxic loans to Dolphin Trust in an STM Fidecs Gibraltar QROPS.
+XXXX – as with most pension scammers – subsequently ignores the plight of the victims when the schemes eventually and inevitably collapse.
+XXXX is under investigation by the Serious Fraud Office and was also responsible for the Westminster pension scam.

-Mark Manley of Manleys Solicitors – acting for James Hadley.
+Mark Manley of Manleys Solicitors – acting for XXXX XXXX.